On health policy, Biden and Trump both have records to run on — and stark contrasts

 One of those happy customers is Sidney Clifton.
 He's 53 and lives in Pasco County, Florida, near Tampa.
 He had been on his wiedere's insurance, but then he got divorced.

 Clifton says he has health issues including diabetes, so he needed a comprehensive plan and a navigator helped him find one.
-After a federal subsidy, the monthly premium for his Blue Cross Blue Shield plan is around $675, he says, which is less than he had been paying for his wife's employer-based plan.
+After a federal subsidy, the monthly premium for his Blue Cross Blue Shield plan came to about $300 less than he had been paying for his wife's employer-based plan.

 "It's really the best decision I ever made.
 I love it," he says, adding that all his providers are in network and that the copays are manageable.
 He says he'd be happy to keep the plan for as long as he can, but it won't change his plan to vote for Trump.